 Facilitators – Chair: Larry Wechsler Co-chair: Tudor Jovin

-True to the STAIR model, via a facilitated consensus process, participants will develop recommendations covering the most compelling and timely questions facing the field today.
+True to the STAIR model, via a facilitated consensus process, participants developed recommendations covering the most compelling and timely questions facing the field today.
 The final manuscripts containing these consensus statements will be published in the journal Stroke.
 Participants may be listed as contributors in these publications.